 The Glen Canyon Dam Powerplant generates large amounts of energy that yield economic benefits to the grid.
 It also provides the grid with firm capacity that contributes to system reliability.
-Argonne National Laboratory (Argonne) staff conducted a power systems analysis of Glen Canyon Dam's economic benefits under each of the main alternatives defined by the LTEMP DEIS.
-These alternative-specific operating criteria are summarized in Table 2-1 of the DEIS.
+Argonne National Laboratory (Argonne) staff conducted a power systems analysis of Glen Canyon Dam's economic benefits under each of the LTEMP alternatives.
+These alternative-specific operating criteria are summarized in Table 2-1 of the EIS.

-40 41 The total water release volume from Lake Powell during each water year (WY) is nearly 42 identical under all alternatives (see Section 4.2).
-However, at varying restriction levels, 43 alternative criteria define the daily and hourly operational flexibility at Glen Canyon Dam, and 44 affect Lake Powell reservoir elevations and monthly water release volumes.
-LTEMP alternatives 45 also differ in their inclusion of various experimental releases such as high flow experiments

-(HFEs) and trout management flows (TMFs).
-The frequencies of these experimental releases

-differ among the alternatives.
+The total water release volume from Lake Powell during each water year (WY) is nearly identical under all alternatives (see Section 4.2).
+However, at varying restriction levels, alternative criteria define the daily and hourly operational flexibility at Glen Canyon Dam, and affect Lake Powell reservoir elevations and monthly water release volumes.
+LTEMP alternatives also differ in their inclusion of various experimental releases such as high flow experiments (HFEs) and trout management flows (TMFs).
+The frequencies of these experimental releases differ among the alternatives.

-3

-4 Glen Canyon Dam energy production serves the electricity demands (loads) of a dynamic 5 system that responds to its operations.
-Therefore, economic impacts of changes in Glen Canyon 6 Dam operations are measured for the system as a whole.
-Some of the responses to changes in 7 Glen Canyon Dam operating criteria, such as system unit dispatch adjustments, would occur very 8 quickly.
-System dispatch refers to the amount of generation that each powerplant unit produces 9 over time to match system loads plus system energy losses.
-In contrast, other system responses 10 are much slower.
-For example, Glen Canyon Dam operating criteria affect its maximum output at times of peak load, and therefore system-wide capacity expansion pathways; that is, the timing 11 12 and type of new units that will be built in the future.
-This methodology measures the spectrum of 13 system economic impacts from hourly time intervals to multi-year processes.
+Glen Canyon Dam energy production serves the electricity demands (loads) of a dynamic system that responds to its operations.
+Therefore, economic impacts of changes in Glen Canyon Dam operations are measured for the system as a whole.
+Some of the responses to changes in Glen Canyon Dam operating criteria, such as system unit dispatch adjustments, would occur very quickly.
+System dispatch refers to the amount of generation that each powerplant unit produces over time to match system loads plus system energy losses.
+In contrast, other system responses are much slower.
+For example, Glen Canyon Dam operating criteria affect its maximum output at times of peak load, and therefore system-wide capacity expansion pathways; that is, the timing and type of new units that will be built in the future.
+This methodology measures the spectrum of system economic impacts from hourly time intervals to multi-year processes.

-The system modeled consists of 11 hydropower plants (including the Glen Canyon Dam Powerplant) marketed and scheduled by the Colorado River Storage Project (CRSP) Management Center of the Western Area Power Administration (Western), the loads of all LTF power customers, and the resources owned and operated by the eight LTF power customers that have the largest allocations of capacity and energy (see Section K.1.3.2 for more detail).
+The system modeled consists of 11 hydropower plants (including the Glen Canyon Dam Powerplant) marketed and scheduled by the Colorado River Storage Project (CRSP) Management Center of WAPA, the loads of all LTF power customers, and the resources owned and operated by the eight LTF power customers that have the largest allocations of capacity and energy (see Section K.1.3.2 for more detail).
 The combined loads and resources of these entities are referred to at the Salt Lake City Area Integrated Projects (SLCA/IP) market system.

-23 Each aspect of an LTEMP alternative affects the economic value of this system.
-This analysis focuses on the total differences in the economic value of SLCA/IP federal hydropower 24 25 resource among alternatives benchmarked to existing operating criteria (Alternative A, the no 26 action alternative).
-This difference is referred to as the economic cost of an alternative and is 27 quantified as the net present value (NPV) of the cost that would be accrued during the 20-year 28 LTEMP period.
-System interactions with the broader Western Interconnection are also 29 represented.
-It should be noted that this is an economic analysis that measures the net cost 30 difference for the system as a whole, not a financial analysis of individual entities (e.g., a utility 31 company) that operate within the system.
+The economic impacts of LTEMP alternatives on the value of electricity within the Western Interconnection were determined, but the financial impacts on individual grid participants were not.
+Impacts on individuals are analyzed in the rate payer and wholesale rate analyses presented in Section K.3.
+The economic analysis presented here focuses on the total differences in the economic value of SLCA/IP federal hydropower resource among alternatives benchmarked to existing operating criteria (Alternative A).
+This difference is referred to as the economic cost of an alternative and is quantified as the net present value (NPV) of the cost that would be accrued during the 20-year LTEMP period.
+System interactions within the broader Western Interconnection are also represented.
+It should be noted that this is an economic analysis that measures the net cost difference for the system as a whole, not a financial analysis of individual entities (e.g., a utility company) that operate within the system.